Micki & Maude: Reception

 The film was a box office disappointment, although it grossed $26.2 million against a budget of $15.1 million.
 The critical reception was mixed to positive.
 On review aggregator Rotten Tomatoes, the film has an approval rating of 70% based on 10 reviews, with an average score of 5.60/10.
 On Metacritic, the film received a score of 64 based on 11 reviews, indicating "generally favorable reviews".

 Awards and nominations

-In 1985, Moore won the Golden Globe award for Best Performance by an Actor in a Motion Picture - Comedy/Musical.
-The film was also Golden Globe-nominated for Best Motion Picture - Comedy/Musical.
+In 1985, Moore won the Golden Globe Award for Best Actor in a Motion Picture - Comedy/Musical.
+The film was also nominated for the Golden Globe Award for Best Motion Picture - Comedy/Musical at the 42nd Golden Globe Awards.

 Home video

 Micki and Maude was released on VHS in 1985 and 1989 by RCA/Columbia Pictures Home Video and re-released in 1993 by Columbia TriStar Home Video.
-The DVD was released on November 3, 2003 by Columbia TriStar Home Entertainment.
+The DVD was released on November 3, 2003, by Columbia TriStar Home Entertainment.